-HOSA: Future Health Professionals is a student leadership organization whose mission is to promote career opportunities in health care and to enhance the delivery of quality health care to all people.
-HOSA is available to public and private schools through grade 12 as well as to post-secondary education students.
-It is open to students of all races and religious beliefs.
+Utah HOSA Future Health Professionals is a student leadership organization whose mission is to promote career opportunities in health care and to enhance the delivery of quality health care to all people.
+HOSA is available to students attending public and private schools beginning in middle school and continuing through post-secondary/collegiate education.
+HOSA is open to students of all races and religious beliefs.

 Name and Sponsors